 Half of the museums planning to publish their collection online in 2016 have done it…… Did the other half give up?

 The size of the collections is similar in 2017 as in 2016.
-If anything there are fewer museums in the survey with collections less than 1000 objects.
-This is unfortunate as these relatively smaller museums represent a large proportion of museums.
+If anything, there are fewer museums in the survey with collections less than 1000 objects.
+This is unfortunate because smaller museums represent a large proportion of museums.

-The results show that museums planning to publish their collections have reduced from 40% in 2016 to 24% in 2017.
-The story told by the data is that 8% of museums are no longer are in the planning stages, but have successfully published their collections.
+8% of museums are no longer in the planning stages, but have successfully published their collections.

-An almost 10% rise in museums choosing the ‘No’ response leads to the conclusion that at present some museums have found the barriers to publishing their collection too high.
+A 9% rise in museums not sharing their collection could indicate that some museums have found the barriers to publishing their collection too high or costly.

-When compiling the 2017 museums survey we revisited the questions that we posed in 2016.
-The first five questions above were carried over from the previous survey, and we added two new questions.
+The first five questions above were carried over from the 2016 survey, and we have also added two new questions.
 The first of these new questions; “How do you allow access to your collection data?” is to find out more about how the museum collection is shared online.

-Respondents could choose one or more answer to Question 6.
+Respondents could choose one or more answers.
 The most popular way to allow access to collections is via a public website with 53% of respondents.
 This is followed by 3rd party websites such as Digital NZ and Trove.

 An interesting group of responses can be found in the ‘Other’ category.
 About 70% of these responses were manual methods of sharing collection data.
 Often onsite they describe requests for information that are carried out by a staff member.

-When compared to Question 4 we can see that collection data is being shared without that information being published online.
-In Question 4, 52% of museums answered “No” or “No, but we are planning to”.
-In Question 6, 31% of respondents indicated that they do not allow access to their collections.
+Upon closer examination, these museums are sharing this information privately, as they are not publishing their collection online.
+In the previous question, 52% of museums answered “No” or are “planning” to sharing their collection online.
+Here, 31% of respondents indicated that they do not allow access to their collections.
 The 21% difference indicates that museums are allowing access to their collections through direct requests.